 If you’d like to experience what TunnelBear has in store for those who pay for a full version, you won’t end up disappointed.
 The company doesn’t even require you to provide your first name when signing up, which isn’t the case with many other platforms.

-ProtonVPN has one of the best free plans, mainly due to its lack of limitation on monthly VPN traffic which is a rare thing for a free VPN to have.
-This doesn’t come without its price though, as speeds and user support leave much to be desired, mostly because free users are considered as low priority.
+ProtonVPN has one of the best free plans on the market, mainly due to its lack of limitation on monthly VPN traffic which is a rare thing for a free VPN to have.
+This doesn’t come without its price though, as speeds and user support leave a little to be desired, mostly because free users are considered as low priority.
 Also, if you thought unlimited data traffic meant you could share as many large files as you like via P2P, you’re wrong – this provider doesn’t support P2P.

 That said, users can download ProtonVPN apps for Windows, Android, iOS, Mac, and even GNU/Linux, albeit use them only on one device at the time.
 Also, there are only three server locations you can connect to.